-2 BACKGROUND
+2. BACKGROUND

-- 2.1 The consultation draft of the Statement of Principles for 2010-2013 has been available for public comment since 17th August 2009.
+2.1 The consultation draft of the Statement of Principles for 2013-2016 has been available for public comment since 5 October 2012.
 The draft was also placed on the Council's website and in public libraries.
-Licensing Officers directly consulted relevant authorities, organisations and parties and a list of those directly consulted can be found in Part 26 of the policy document. - The consultation policy document is attached at Appendix 1 (circulation has been restricted to members of the Licensing Committee in the interests of sustainability). - 2.2 The consultation document seeks to reflect very detailed and substantial statutory guidance issued by the Gambling Commission made under the Act.
-This sets the parameters of what can, or should not, validly be included within local statements of Gambling Principles.
+Licensing Officers directly consulted relevant authorities, organisations and parties and a list of those directly consulted can be found in Part 26 of the policy document.

+The consultation policy document is attached at Appendix 1 (circulation has been restricted to members of the Licensing Committee in the interests of sustainability).
+The proposed changes largely reflect necessary updates in the light of changes in regulations and the Gambling Commissions statutory guidance.
+For ease of reference the amendments to the existing policy document are highlighted in bold on Appendix 1.